Criticism of Islamism: Interpretation of the Crusades

 until Karl Marx and the rise of communism, the Prophet organized and launched the only serious challenge to Western civilization that it has faced in the whole course of its history ...
 Islam is the only positive force that has won converts away from Christianity – by the tens of millions ...

-Division of Muslim world into many separate states
+Division of the Muslim world into multiple states

-According to the Ayatollah Khomeini and other Islamists, one glaring example of an attempt by the West to weaken the Muslim world was the division of the Ottoman Empire, the largest Muslim state and home of the Caliph, into 20 or so "artificially created" separate nations when that empire fell in 1918.
+According to the Ayatollah Khomeini and other Islamists, one glaring example of an attempt by the West to weaken the ummah was the partition of the Ottoman Empire, the largest Muslim state and home of the Caliph, into 20 or so "artificially created" separate nations when that empire fell in 1918.
 Western powers did partition the Arab world (which made up most of the Ottoman Empire) after World War I, while the general Arab Muslim sentiment in much of the 20th Century was for wahda (unity).

 In examining the question of whether this was a case of "divide and rule" policy by Western imperialists, international relations scholar Fred Halliday points out there were plenty of other explanations for the continued division: